jekagames/traces/nfcreader/README.md

 # traces
 NFC code with node js for a narrative game about time travel

+When installing Node, remember to install windows build tools (npm install --global --production windows-build-tools) as administrator as well as necessary packages.

 In order to make this work with an Arduino M4 Metro, do the following:
 Edit boards.h to include this board definition:
 #elif defined(_VARIANT_METRO_M4_)